Our history

 Academic, MP, and champion of devolution: John Mackintosh

 Crick had a number of co-editors, the first being John Mackintosh, who took over in 1975.
 Mackintosh became the first of—at current count—three editors of PQ who had also served as Labour MPs.
-Born in Scotland and educated in Oxford, he worked at the University of Ibadan in Nigeria (where he met his second wife Una Maclean, a medical doctor and prodigious researcher) before becoming a professor of politics at the University of Strathclyde and later professor and chair of politics at the University of Edinburgh.
+Born in India and educated in Edinburgh and Oxford, he worked at the University of Ibadan in Nigeria (where he met his second wife Una Maclean, a medical doctor and prodigious researcher) before becoming a professor of politics at the University of Strathclyde and later professor and chair of politics at the University of Edinburgh.
 He was elected—on his third run for Parliament—to represent Berwick and East Lothian in 1966.
 He lost his seat in the first of 1974’s two general elections, only to gain it back eight months later.
 His main parliamentary interests were in the issues of devolution and Scottish representation and his academic work reflected this interest, notably his 1968 book, The Devolution of Power.
 However, his best-known book was probably The British Cabinet, a highly influential early account of the growth of prime ministerial power and demise of cabinet government.
 Among his other concerns as a politician was parliamentary reform, and he served as chair of the Hansard Society.

-Mackintosh died suddenly in 1978, aged just 48, and the Glasgow Herald wrote that he was among those politicians who ‘never seem to achieve the ministerial posts for which their manifest talents obviously suit them’.
+Mackintosh died in 1978, aged just 48, and the Glasgow Herald wrote that he was among those politicians who ‘never seem to achieve the ministerial posts for which their manifest talents obviously suit them’.
 Nonetheless, he left a powerful imprint on the post-Crosland generation of Labour revisionists, many of whom would go on to join the Social Democratic Party (SDP), perhaps most notably future PQ editor, David Marquand.
 Journalist, David Watt, took over Mackintosh’s post as PQ co-editor upon his death and the thrice-divorced Crick later settled in Edinburgh with Mackintosh’s widow, Una.

 Publishing in the pre-internet era